CySalazar/space-invaders/README.md

 ## License

-This project is distributed under the MIT license.
-Feel free to modify and share it.
+This project is distributed under the GNU General Public License v3.0.
+Feel free to modify and share it according to the terms of the GPL v3.

 ---